TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemLog/TheLogTable(sysLog)/Index.rst

    Field
          log\_data

    Type
          tinyblob

    Var
          $data

    Description
          Data that follows the log entry.
 Can be an array.
-See “details” for more info.
+See "details" for more info.